netscale-technologies/netcomp_rcp_doc/doc/sms.md

 |text|string|Y|Body
 |priority|integer|N|0-9 (default 5).
 Higher priorities will be sent first

-If the user has opted-out for this number, corresponding error will be returned.
+uid of pending-to-send message will be returned
-Otherwise, uid of pending-to-send message will be returned
+If the user has opt-opt, the message will not be sent and last_status will be "opt-out"

 Example